 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, collaborations, strategic alliances, charitable grants, monetization transactions or licensing arrangements.
+Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, collaborations, strategic alliances, charitable and governmental grants, monetization transactions or licensing arrangements.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back, or discontinue the development and commercialization of one or more of our product candidates.
 The COVID-19 pandemic has already resulted in a significant disruption of global financial markets.
-If the disruption persists and deepens, or if infection rates increase in areas where they have previously declined, we could experience an inability to access additional capital.
+If the disruption persists and deepens, whether as a result of the ongoing COVID-19 pandemic or otherwise, we could experience an inability to access additional capital.